 But most citizens can name individuals they would trust to speak for them.
 And those spokes-people will be in the best possible position to win their voters’ support for the agreement.
 Whereas if we do not enlist such advocates, most voters will likely ignore the Forum’s recommendations.

 Among the 50 advocates whom the public supports, several will prefer divisive slogans and grandstanding rather than negotiating with ideological adversaries.

 For that reason, Forum meetings will be held in private, so that members will have no audience or cameras to grandstand to.
 Also, Forum meetings will be led by facilitators experienced in helping diverse people to bridge their differences.
 And any who decline to negotiate are likely to be ignored by those who want to reach agreement.

 Some voters will object to private meetings.

 We know of hundreds of constructive agreements among political adversaries.
 All were hammered out behind closed doors, so that the participants could talk candidly with one another.
 Prosperity Forum members cannot possibly resolve the most divisive issues of these times unless they too can talk candidly and in private.
 We will however provide periodic public briefings using language agreed on with the participating advocates.
 And the eventual agreement will be made public in its entirety, enabling each voter to decide how much it advances their interests.

 Various media will spread conspiracy theories about the Forum and distort its recommendations.

 Media spreading disinformation will keep undermining our society unless voters get the opportunity to name whom they trust to speak for them.
 Those trusted individuals, and they alone, could persuade most voters to ignore the lies and distortions.

-The Forum may not change the minds of Americans who have turned to tribalism, nihilism or extremism.
+The Forum is unlikely to change the minds of Americans who embrace tribalism, nihilism or extremism.

 By contrast, we propose to: